• Skip to main content

 5 Tips for Getting the Most out of Agile2014

-I’ve learned a lot of lessons, some more painfully than others, about how to get the most out of the conference.
-I thought it would be good to share some of those lessons as we are about to embark on Agile2014 in Orlando.
+I’ve attended or been involved with the Agile2014 conference almost every year since 2004 (I didn’t make the previous visit to Orlando in 2010).
+Through all of those experiences, I’ve learned a lot of lessons, some more painfully than others, about how to get the most out of the conference.
+I thought it would be …

 Read more5 Tips for Getting the Most out of Agile2014